Requirements for the Ph.D. Degree in Mechanical Engineering

-A student will be advanced to candidacy for the Ph.D. degree when all formal coursework has been completed and all the requirements listed in items A through E have been satisfied.
+A student will be advanced to candidacy (G5 status) for the Ph.D. degree when all formal coursework has been completed and all the requirements listed in items A through D have been satisfied.
 These requirements must be completed within one calendar year after passing the written qualifying examination.
 Advancement to candidacy must be one year before the beginning of the semester in which a student plans to defend his/her dissertation.

 Ph.D. students are required to take 3 credits of MEC 698 Practicum in Teaching II.
 MEC 698 is taken under a faculty advisor who is responsible for proving feedback and making a formal evaluation of the student's work.
 The form of this practicum may include making class presentations, teaching in recitation classes, and preparation and supervision of laboratory classes.
 All Teaching Assistants are required to take MEC 697 Practicum in Teaching I, which does not meet this requirement.

 The student chooses a dissertation topic in consultation with his/her doctoral dissertation advisor as soon as possible after passing the written qualifying examination.
 Dissertation research is an apprenticeship for the candidate, who, under the supervision of the dissertation advisor, independently carries out original work of significance.
 Within one year after passing the written qualifying examination, a dissertation examining committee is established.
 The committee must include at least three members from the Department of Mechanical Engineering, including the dissertation advisor, and at least one member from another program or from outside the University.
 The committee must be approved by the graduate program director upon recommendation by the dissertation advisor.
 The official recommendation for the appointment of the dissertation examining committee is made to the Dean of the Graduate School.